constantin-ungureanu-github/hadoop-cluster/Readme.md

 Open your web browser (assuming your first node is hadoop01, where Ambari is installed): http://hadoop01.ambari.apache.org:8080/#/login
 Follow the steps described here: http://docs.hortonworks.com/HDPDocuments/Ambari-2.1.2.1/bk_Installing_HDP_AMB/content/ch_Deploy_and_Configure_a_HDP_Cluster.html

-When asking for the key, use the insecure_private_key in this repo.

 To specify the nodes, simply add as following: hadoop01.ambari.apache.org hadoop02.ambari.apache.org hadoop03.ambari.apache.org

+To specify the key, use the insecure_private_key file from this repo.

 Have fun!